-- safer pedestrian and bicycle crossings at key intersections - sidewalk improvements, landscaping, transit stop improvements, pedestrianscale lighting and stormwater treatment facilities - an off-Canyon Road bicycle boulevard network, providing parallel routes for biking - new street connections to provide multiple routes for travel
+- at key intersections

+- scale lighting and stormwater treatment facilities

+- biking

+- multiple routes for travel

 Connecting people with nature

 The Beaverton Creekside District, comprising nearly 50 acres in the downtown area, is located near Beaverton's downtown creeks.
 It sits at the core of the area's transit system, providing a focal point for revitalization efforts.